Phenomenology of Holography via Quantum Coherence on Causal Horizons: Introduction

 \section{\NoCaseChange{Introduction}}

-The Fermilab Holometer\,\cite{chou2016,chou2017,chou2017a,Richardson_2021}, proposed in 2009 and in operation through 2019, was the first instrument commissioned to directly search for quantum uncertainties in space-time, posited to be measurable in the regime of Planckian strain spectral density if the background space-time is emergent from a quantum system with holographic total degrees of freedom\,\cite{Kwon:2014,Hogan_2017,Hogan:2015b,Hogan:2016}.
-This line of research, initially based on heuristic arguments about the large correlations necessary for such dimensional reduction of information in the Planckian degrees of freedom of background space-time, was met with much controversy.
-In recent years, however, the motivating theoretical ideas have been reformulated with much more rigorous treatment by Banks, Verlinde, and Zurek~\cite{Verlinde_2021,Verlinde:2019ade,Banks_2021}.
-This new understanding has yet to result in a phenomenological model of observables measured in a realistic experiment, which is the aim of this manuscript.
-Presently, two major experiments are being advanced to succeed the Holometer with significant new technologies: the GQuEST experiment being planned by a Caltech-based team\,\cite{GQuESTPublic}, and an experiment already being commissioned at Cardiff University\,\cite{grote2020,QIPublic} as part of the Quantum-enhanced Interferometry for New Physics (QI) research program under the UK's Quantum Technologies for Fundamental Physics (QTFP) initiative.
-The QI experiment at Cardiff was specifically designed with the future capability to construct the most promising configurations proposed here.
+The Fermilab Holometer\,\cite{chou2016,chou2017,chou2017a,Richardson_2021}, proposed in 2009 and in operation through 2019, was the first instrument commissioned to directly search for quantum uncertainties in space-time, conjectured to be measurable in the regime of Planckian strain power spectral density if the background space-time is emergent from a quantum system with holographic total degrees of freedom (``Holographic Noise'')\,\cite{Kwon:2014,Hogan_2017,Hogan:2015b,Hogan:2016}.
+This line of research, initially based on Hogan's conceptual insights in 2007 about the large correlations necessary for such dimensional reduction of information in the Planckian degrees of freedom of background space-time\,\cite{Hogan:2008a}, was met with controversy.
+In recent years, however, the motivating theoretical ideas have been reproduced with widely accepted mathematical methods by Banks, Verlinde, and Zurek~\cite{Verlinde_2021,Verlinde:2019ade,Banks_2021,Verlinde:2022hhs,banks2023fluc}.
+The current state of foundational insights has yet to result in a phenomenological model of observables measurable in a real experiment,\footnotemark[2]\;which is the aim of this manuscript.
+Presently, two major experiments are being advanced to succeed the Holometer with significant new technologies: the GQuEST experiment being started by a Caltech-Fermilab team\,\cite{GQuESTPublic,McCuller:2022hum,vermeulen2024}, and an experiment already under commissioning since 2019 at Cardiff University\,\cite{grote2020,QIPublic} as part of the Quantum-enhanced Interferometry for New Physics~(QI) research program under the UK's Quantum Technologies for Fundamental Physics (QTFP) initiative.
+The QI consortium experiment at Cardiff was specifically designed with the future capability to construct the most promising configurations proposed here.